aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-footnotes/remove-footnote-from-a-document/_index.md

 |Text|string|This is a convenience property that allows to easily get or set the text of the footnote.|
 |Position|DocumentPosition|Reference to marked run of text.|
 |Content| |Content of footnote.|
-[Swagger UI](https://apireference.aspose.cloud/words/#/Footnotes/DeleteFootnote) lets you call this REST API directly from the browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Footnotes/DeleteFootnote) lets you call this REST API directly from a browser.

 ## cURL Example